 Is Fear of Abandonment Always BPD?

 Abandonment issues are not always present in people with BPD, nor do all people with abandonment issues have BPD.
 It is not, however, a standalone mental disorder.
-A fear of abandonment is usually the sign of a greater anxiety or phobia.
+A fear of abandonment is usually a sign of greater anxiety or phobia.

 What Causes Abandonment Issues?